stephiescastle/shove-dominate/README.md

 * Audio interface with two inputs and outputs
 * One speaker
 * One extra audio cable to send your output 1 to someone else.
 * Your “sound.”
-Prepare to make either a "noisy" sound or "drone/ambient" sound.
+See assignments below.
 This can be done via audio input or looped sample.
   * Casey: noisy
   * Clay: noisy
   * David: drone/ambient